skeetor/amiga-utils/README.md

 This is a library with no external dependencies, so it can be linked to any project.
 Exported functions are also usable from a GCC project.

+##### libAmigaC.a

+This is a library with a limited set of standard C functions, which is used to allow including c modules into the Utils library, without injecting a full C library.
+This is not supposed to be a full standard C library implementation and should not be linked if a C/CPP project is used as it is intended for pure ASM projects only.

 ##### libAmigaGCCUtils.a

 This library provides tools which require a C runtime environment and thus can not be simply linked against a pure ASM project.